-The coastal province, with ample rainfall and subtropical monsoon climate, is situated at the latitude of 25 degrees north and longitude of 118 degrees east and faces the South China Sea to its south.
+The coastal province, with ample rainfall and subtropical monsoon climate, is situated at a latitude of 25 degrees north and a longitude of 118 degrees east and faces the South China Sea to its south.
 The mild climate is suitable for growing tea trees.

 3. Anhui province